 The district court dismissed the case, ruling that the university, as the owner of the patent, was a necessary party to the litigation and could not be compelled to be a party to a federal lawsuit initiated by Gensetix which, as a Delaware corporation, is a citizen of another state.
 Gensetix appealed.

-The appeal focused on two legal issues: First, does the 11th Amendment protect the university from becoming an unwilling plaintiff in the case?
+The appeal to the Federal Circuit focused on two legal issues: First, does the 11th Amendment protect the university from becoming an unwilling plaintiff in the case?
 And second, if it does have that effect, do the Federal Rules of Civil Procedure nonetheless permit Gensetix’s suit against Baylor to proceed, or was the district court correct that the university is a necessary party without which the lawsuit is unsustainable?

 The three-judge panel could not agree on either question.
 The opinion for the court, written by Judge O’Malley, held that the 11th Amendment makes it impossible to bring the unwilling university into the case as a plaintiff, but that the university is not a necessary party.
 Judge Newman disagreed with Judge O’Malley as to the first conclusion; and Judge Taranto disagreed as to the second.